zynk13/simplified-amazon-dynamo/README.md

-# simplified-amazon-dynamodb
+# simplified-amazon-dynamo
-A simplified implementation of the distributed system concepts of Amazon's DynamoDB using Android Studio in Java
+A simplified implementation of the distributed system concepts of Amazon's Dynamo using Android Studio in Java